bertrandmartel/android-service-template/README.md

 ```

 => ``callingPid`` is client application PID gotten from `Binder.getCallingPid()`
-=> ``ListenerList`` is an object storing listener and attributing a random string value as identifier that will be returned to be able for the user to remove it
+=> ``ListenerList`` is an object storing listener and attributing a random string value as identifier that will be returned which will permit the user to remove it if necessary

 * Client :